nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Option 2 (with encryption):**
-By default, MedBook will always encrypt your data to `password.enc` in `[HOME_DIRECTORY of MedBook.jar]/data/` for security reason.
+By default, MedBook will always encrypt your data to `password.enc` in `[HOME_DIRECTORY of MedBook.jar]/data/` for security reasons.
 You can move `password.enc` to `[HOME_DIRECTORY of MedBook.jar]/data/` in your new device and MedBook will ask for your password upon launching.

 </div>